JPStrydom/Crypto-Trading-Bot/README.md

 }
 ```

+4) To use the Bittrex functionality, you need to setup the following:
+     * `bittrex_key` is your Bittrex API key you can get from [here](https://bittrex.com/Manage#sectionApi)
+     * `bittrex_secret` is your Bittrex API secret key

+5) To use the gmail functionality, you need to setup the following:
+     * `username` is your email account's username (usually your account's email address)
+     * `password` is your email account's password
+     * `address_list` is the list of recipients you'd like to send emails to

-If you don't want to use the email notifications, you can remove the code
+If you don't want to use the email notifications, you can leave out the `gmail` code.

-# How to run
+## How to run
-Navigate to your file directory in terminal, run with "python app.py"
+Navigate to your file directory in terminal, run with `python app.py`

-# Liability
+## Liability
 I am not your financial adviser, nor is this tool.
 Use this program as an educational tool, and nothing more.
 None of the contributors to this project are liable for any loses you may incur.
 Be wise and always do your own research.